Flexible metadata harvesting for ecology using large language models: Discussion

 LLMs are revolutionising science, and promise to have wide-ranging impacts in ecology \citep{rafiq2025generative, reynolds2025potential}.
 We have developed an LLM application that aids ecological data discovery by flexibly harvesting and organising metadata.
-We selected a set of 16 diverse datasets to demonstrate and validate our tool, with which a large knowledge base of datasets can now be constructed.
-With different research communities adopting varying metadata standards, we adopted a user-centric design where researchers can specify their desired set of metadata fields and definitions.
-Future work could focus on connecting these (graph-based) metadata knowledge bases to a RAG system to efficiently aid researchers with their data discovery queries \citep{hayashi2024metadata}.
+We selected a set of 16 diverse datasets to demonstrate and validate our tool, with which a larger, structured knowledge base of datasets can now be constructed.
+More annotated datasets, including from more languages, would help to validate a broader application of our tool in the future.
+With different research communities adopting varying metadata standards, we opted for a user-centric design where researchers can specify their desired set of metadata fields and definitions.
+Our tool hence yields metadata in a unified an standardised format, and a promising future direction is to use this to create formal ontologies or a (graph-based) RAG system to efficiently aid researchers with their data discovery queries \citep{caufield2024structured, hayashi2024metadata}.
+For example, by specifying metadata fields using the DCAT definitions, extracted metadata could be converted to DCAT ontologies using LLMs or rule-based processing \citep{caufield2024structured, jackson2019robot}.
+Further, our tool can be integrated into virtual research environments and ecological research infrastructures, for example for automating metadata generation, ensuring compliance to metadata standards or for data discovery.
+This would reduce the metadata annotation workload for researchers, while enhancing data FAIRness.

 \begin{credits}